s-takeuchi/YaizuNetTool/doc/readme/ReadmeENG.txt

 (4) A bug fixed that the current folder is not configured as the folder where
     .std file placed when the program launched with /open and /start parameter.
 (5) Support enabled the connectivity for IPv6.
+(6) Support enabled for Windows 8.1, Windows 10 and Windows Server 2012 R2.

 =================================================